Undergraduate Medical Education

-Teaching Palliative Care in the University of Cambridge School of Clinical Medicine is closely intertwined with the research of the Cambridge Palliative and End of Life Care Group.
-This direct link with new thinking and discoveries contributes to the outstanding quality of our teaching.
+Teaching Palliative Care in the University of Cambridge School of Clinical Medicine is closely intertwined with the research of our group.
+This direct link with the latest research contributes to the outstanding quality of our teaching.

 The General Medical Council has described it as a “national exemplar of excellence”.

 We seek to prepare our medical students for their important role in caring for patients approaching and at the end of their lives as junior doctors and later in their careers.
 While a few may subsequently become Palliative Medicine Consultants, most will become Consultants in other specialties or General Practitioners, providing Palliative Care in those settings.

 The teaching team is led by Dr Stephen Barclay, University Senior Lecturer in Palliative Care and General Practice and recipient of the 2015 University Pilkington Prize for Teaching Excellence.
 Dr Anna Spathis, Consultant in Palliative Medicine, and Dr Annabel Price, Consultant Liaison Psychiatrist, are Associate Specialty Directors of the course.
 Angela Murphy is our Teaching Coordinator.
 Colleagues from the research team, the broader Cambridgeshire & Peterborough Palliative and End of Life Care community, patient and carers, ethicists, chaplains and even professional actors contribute to teaching sessions.

 UK Association for Palliative Medicine Special Interest Forum for Undergraduate Medical Education

 Professor Barclay is Co-chair, together with Professor John Ellershaw (Liverpool), of the UK Association for Palliative Medicine Special Interest Forum for Undergraduate Medical Education http://www.apmuesif.phpc.cam.ac.uk/

 For enquiries concerning our undergraduate education, please contact our Teaching Coordinator, Angela Murphy.

 Postgraduate Medical Education and PhD Supervision